-Our school board members work hard to help us create a wonderful, learning environment for our students.
-Here are the members of the Phelps County R-III School Board and the positions held for 2024-2025.
+We are grateful for the dedication and leadership of our School Board members, who work tirelessly to support a positive and enriching learning environment for all students.
+Below are the members of the Phelps County R-III School Board and their respective positions for the 2025-2026 school year.